Porsche 718 Cayman GT4 2021 review – an all-time great

 Porsche admits the GT4 won’t make the company very much money.
-At £75,780 it’s not quite a loss-leader, but considering it contains most of a 991.2 911 GT3’s chassis and brakes, has a bespoke and frankly brilliant atmospheric 4.0-litre engine at its heart and 50 percent more downforce than the previous Cayman GT4, it’s hardly surprising that, for Porsche, it is a heinously expensive car to produce.
-With a tiny profit margin to match.
+At £76,530 it’s not quite a loss-leader, but considering it contains most of a 991.2 911 GT3’s chassis and brakes, has a frankly brilliant atmospheric 4-litre engine and 50 percent more downforce than the previous Cayman GT4, it’s hardly surprising that, for Porsche, it is a heinously expensive car to produce.

 Around the Nurburgring it is some 12 seconds quicker than the previous GT4 – and has set a lap time identical to that of the 997 GT3 RS 4.0-litre.
 On the road it is smoother riding and a touch more civilised than before, although it is still a rabid animal at heart.
 A “perfectly irrational” car in Porsche’s words.
 Enough said.